Scene in 3D: Photogrammetry in Forensic Investigations

 Photogrammetry is the science of creating reliable and measurable data about physical objects and environments from photographs.
 A key principle of photogrammetry is the ability to obtain three-dimensional measurements and information from two-dimensional photographs.
 The output of photogrammetry can be maps, technical drawings, measurements, as well as highly detailed photo-realistic 3D models of objects, scenes or wider landscapes.
 This technique can be a vital resource for visualising a crime scene both as an analytical tool to assist the investigation and in court.

-This presentation will provide an understanding of:
+This presentation will focus on cases involving Specialist Forensic Services input and provide an understanding of:

 • The range of subjects that can be modelled using photogrammetry, from the capture of small features through to large landscapes